LuisRonquillo97/appointments-backend-api/readme.md

-# new one

-# Express API with Hexagonal Architecture
+# Appointments express API with Hexagonal Architecture

-A modern Express.js API template using TypeScript and Hexagonal Architecture (Ports and Adapters).
+A modern Express.js API using TypeScript and Hexagonal Architecture (Ports and Adapters).

 ## Features